A tri-campus collaboration program

 This case‐based course introduces students to the basic concepts and tools that business, engineering, and the liberal arts (science, social science, and the humanities) bring to a consideration of sustainability.
 It is team‐taught by three faculty members, one from each institution, with coursework fully integrated across the three approaches.
 The course will draw empirical material from, and apply concepts and tools to, a semester‐long case (such as the sustainability of a city block, the transition to clean energy worldwide, or the life‐cycle of a common consumer product).

-Prereq: Declared participation in the certificate program, and completion of SUST 201 and three out of four elective courses for the program.
+Prereq: Declared participation in the certificate program, and completion of SUST 201 and two out of three elective courses for the program.

 There are three components to the 5-course certificate program: